 Top 7 Places To Learn To Dive

 More people have probably learned to dive in Florida than anywhere else in the world over the years.
 There is a slick, professional industry that can process students from the classroom to pool and then to open water with the minimum of fuss.
-Not cheap but you more than make up for that with the wide choice of dive schools, the high standard of tuition and the very rigourous safety standards.
+Not cheap but you more than makeup for that with the wide choice of dive schools, the high standard of tuition and the very rigorous safety standards.

 When people talk about scuba diving, Australia's Great Barrier Reef is the first destination that comes to mind.
 The reefs are pristine and host some of the most diverse and abundant marine life in the world.
 Sea turtles and reefs sharks are almost guaranteed on every dive, the water temperature is pleasant and the diving at a lot of sites fairly easy.
 The only downside to getting certified here is the price tag - an open water certificate can cost almost twice as much as in Thailand.

-The Red Sea remains one of the world's best and most popular dive destinations and offers a variety of diving experiences - deep and shollow sites, wrecks, reef, caverns and overhangs, critters and pelagic sharks.
+The Red Sea remains one of the world's best and most popular dive destinations and offers a variety of diving experiences - deep and shallow sites, wrecks, reef, caverns and overhangs, critters and pelagic sharks.
 Professional dives centres and experienced staff ensure open water divers get the best learning experience.
-Considering the quality of diving, Egyt offers great value for money.
+Considering the quality of diving, Egypt offers great value for money.
 And the reefs are quieter now than they have been for a generation.
 Pick one of the big, reputable schools with a proven track record.
+Check out SUBEX, which has centres in Sharm, Hurghada, Sahl Hasheesh and El Quseir - this Swiss group teaches a version of the CMAS entry level under the brand of Art of Diving - very thorough, small groups (four max) and with an emphasis on learning skills in the ocean.